Peedrooo/python-chat/README.md

-# Chat-On 🐍 : A Python-Based Chat Room
+# Python Chat 🐍 : A Python-Based Chat Room

 This is an advanced Python-based Secure Chat room.
 The project is entirely based on the Socket Progamming; done using Python.
 A server is set to the listening mode, with a specific IP Address and Port number (that can be edited in the script) and clients are made to connect to the server, after which they are promopted to enter a nickname.
 The messages are then broadcasted to all the clients present.